mongodb/snooty-parser/HACKING.md

 To release snooty, do the following:

-1. Make sure you are on the `main` branch.
+1. Make sure you are on the `main` branch and that it is up-to-date.
+Run `git pull`.

 2. Ensure that the "Unreleased" section of CHANGELOG.md is up-to-date and commit any changes you've made.